 First things first, before you book flights or set anything in stone, set a goal for yourself.
 Having a tangible amount you’re trying to reach will inspire you when you see the numbers in your bank account climbing, and keep you on track.
 If you haven’t already, open up a specific savings account for your trip and enjoy watching your savings build up!

 I recommend choosing an amount higher than you think you’ll need.
 That way, if you’re hit with an unexpectedly higher expense during the booking process, you won’t be devastated and back at square one.
-Aim high, and give yourself some breathing room.
+Aim high, and give yourself some breathing room as you save money for travel.

 Setting a deadline for yourself will also really help you stay on track.
 If you’re a competitive person like myself, it becomes a fun challenge trying to out-save myself as fast as I can.